 In areas where significant deposits are encountered in the post-dredge confirmation sampling above elevation -20 MLLW, localized additional dredging will be conducted.
 Such localized dredging will require over-steepening the slope.
-During this targeted removal, CM and Contractor staff will visually monitor the material being removed, and if visual indication suggests that the clean contact has been reached, dredging will be stopped.
+During this targeted removal, CM and Contractor staff will monitor the material being removed, and if confirmatory sampling indicates that the underlying sediment contains less than 15% total volatile solids (TVS), dredging will be stopped.